 Product revenues consist of revenues from sales of VoIP terminal adapters, telephones and videophones, primarily attributable to our Packet8 service.
-The increase for the third quarter and the first nine months of fiscal 2007 resulted primarily from growth in the Packet8 subscriber base.
-We also benefited by \$0.3 million in the first quarter of fiscal 2007 due to a change in our revenue recognition policy to begin booking new subscriber revenue in the month in which the new order was shipped.
-We completed our last shipment of VoIP semiconductors during the first quarter of fiscal 2006, and do not expect to record future revenues from sales of semiconductor products.
+Product revenue for the first quarter of fiscal 2008 was lower primarily because of a decrease in new residential subscribers and in the first quarter of fiscal 2007 we recognized an additional \$0.3 million of revenue due to a change in our revenue recognition policy to begin booking new subscriber revenue in the month in which the new order was shipped.

-No customer represented greater than 10% of our total revenues for the three and nine months ended December 31, 2006 and 2005.
+No customer represented greater than 10% of our total revenues for the three months ended June 30, 2007 and 2006.
 Our revenue distribution by geographic region (based upon the destination of shipments) was as follows: